Public & Administrative

 R (Adam) v General Medical Council EWHC 3378 (Admin)

-Instructed (led by John de Bono QC) to act for a doctor concerned about patient safety, who commenced judicial review proceedings after her complaints to the GMC had been dismissed.
+Instructed (led by John de Bono KC) to act for a doctor concerned about patient safety, who commenced judicial review proceedings after her complaints to the GMC had been dismissed.
 The GMC conceded the majority of the claim, relating to ten doctors involved in a patient safety matter, where the GMC had erred in law in failing to progress investigations to the next stage.
 The case relating to one remaining doctor, in respect of whom the GMC made no concession, was considered by the Administrative Court at a rolled-up hearing.

 New public-law duty confirmed by the Administrative Court

-In AB v A Chief Constable IRLR 700 Susanna acted for the Chief Constable (led by John Beggs QC).
+In AB v A Chief Constable IRLR 700 Susanna acted for the Chief Constable (led by John Beggs KC).
 A former police officer, the subject of gross misconduct proceedings, had secured employment with a regulatory body subject to provision of a satisfactory reference.
 The reference obtained by him in the force’s name was sparse and made no mention of the allegations against him; this caused consternation when it was discovered within the force.
 The former officer commenced judicial review proceedings to prevent the Chief Constable from communicating to the regulatory body the matters of concern.
 The Administrative Court accepted the novel legal argument that there was a duty on the Chief Constable at public law to provide a full and frank reference, not a ‘standard’ reference, though held for other reasons that the second reference could not be sent.

 Judicial review of coroner’s judgmental comments